programmin1/ninja-forms-1/services/README.md

   - `classes` string Add additional classes to the link, ie 'nf-button primary'.
   - `target` string Specify the anchor target.
 - `connect_url` string Override the OAuth connection URL.
 - `successMessage` string The content of the modal after the service is setup.
+The success message can be triggered by passing the `?success` query string in the OAuth redirect with the `slug` of the service.

 ## OAuth Connection to My.NinjaForms.com